binary-butterfly/formifly/README.md

 This validator is used when your data model is not flat and has objects with keys in it.
 When the validation fails, it will return a dictionary with all the test results for its children in it.

-The object validator does not have any special methods.
-However, it has to be constructed with the field's children as the first param.
+The object validator does only has a single special method, which you are unlikely to need.
+(See below) However, it has to be constructed with the field's children as the first param.
 It also accepts an additional param `dropEmpty`, which defaults to `true`.
 This value can also be set after constructing using the `setDropEmpty` function on the validator.